 As a homeowner, you should take some time to research the weather and how it’ll impact your new landscaping project.

-Visit your neighbours (and ask about their landscaping)
+4. Visit your neighbors (and ask about their landscaping)

 Some landscape projects (like installing new interlock patio stones) are a “set it and forget it” proposition.
 Others, though, may require ongoing maintenance.
 Especially if you’re thinking of doing lots of planting this year: